jpassetti/ist363-spring2024/12/readme.md

 ### How to use SASS

+To use SASS, you need to create a SASS file and compile it into a CSS file.
+Here's how you can do that:

 1. Rename your "css" folder to "sass"
 2. Rename your style.css with the `.scss` extension.
 3. Open a terminal and type the following command to compile your SASS file into a CSS file

 ```bash
 sass --watch sass/style.scss:css/style.css
 ```
 Translation: "Hey sass, watch the style.scss file in the sass directory and compile it into a style.css file and place it into the css directory".

 The watch command syntax requires the input file and the output file.
 The input file is the SASS file and the output file is the CSS file.